wp-plugins/blaatschaap-oauth/readme.txt

 OAuth provider.
 This plugin is uses the OAuth library by Manuel Lemos.
 The plugin allows the admin to select any from the services supported out-of-the-box by the said library.
-Additionally it is possible to configure a service manually, which means almost any site supporting the OAuth protocol can be used.
+Additionally it is possible to configure a service manually, which means any site supporting the OAuth protocol can be used.